Pakistan Embassy Celebrates Christmas With Pakistani Christian Community - UrduPoint

 Pakistan Embassy Celebrates Christmas With Pakistani Christian Community

-Pakistan Embassy in the United Arab Emirates organized a special event on Friday to celebrate Christmas with the Pakistani Christian expatriate community

-ABU DHABI, (UrduPoint / Pakistan Point News - 20th Dec, 2024) The Pakistan Embassy in the United Arab Emirates organized a special event on Friday to celebrate Christmas with the Pakistani Christian expatriate community.
+The Pakistan Embassy in the UAE organized a special event in Abu Dhabi to celebrate Christmas with the Pakistani Christian expatriate community.

 In his address to the gathering, Ambassador Faisal Niaz Tirmizi emphasized that the message of love and peace brought by Jesus Christ holds even greater significance in today’s world.